Unit rationale, description and aim

 Assessment strategy and rationale

 To successfully complete an undergraduate Mathematics sequence, students need an understanding of a variety of basic Mathematical topics and an ability to apply that understanding to a variety of problems.
 To succeed at problem solving in Mathematics, students must have these skills at their fingertips and be able to recall them and choose an appropriate approach under some pressure.
-The assessment strategy chosen, while traditional, tests and supports student learning by providing opportunities to develop and test their problem-solving skills through the unit.
+The assessment strategy chosen tests and supports student learning by providing opportunities to develop and test their problem-solving skills through the unit.

-The examination components ensure that students have fully integrated the learning and can bring a variety of strategies to bear under pressure.
+At specified times, through the semester, students will sit two supervised test components to ensure that students have fully integrated the learning and can independently bring a variety of strategies to bear to solve a variety of problems.

 Overview of assessments

-Group project addressing ethical aspects of crypt...
+Assessment 1: Group project addressing ethical a...

-Group project addressing ethical aspects of cryptography
+Assessment 1: Group project addressing ethical aspects of cryptography

 Weighting